3 Requirements For Natural Selection

 Q: Can natural selection explain the evolution of complex structures like the eye?

 A: Yes.
-The evolution of complex structures like the eye can be explained by natural selection through gradual changes.
+Now, the evolution of complex structures like the eye can be explained by natural selection through gradual changes.
 Even rudimentary light-sensitive cells confer a selective advantage.
 Over time, these cells become more sophisticated, eventually evolving into the complex eyes we see in many organisms today.
 This gradual process, driven by small incremental changes each conferring a slight advantage, is a testament to the power of natural selection.

 Conclusion: A Continuous Process Shaping Life